TrialAndErrorOrg/parsers/libs/reoff/reoff-rejour/README.md

 ### `default()`

-Plugin to bridge or mutate to rehype.
+Plugin to bridge or mutate to jast.

 If a destination is given, runs the destination with the new mdast tree (bridge-mode).
 Without destination, returns the mdast tree: further plugins run on that tree (mutate-mode).

+This is done so that you can use this plugin as either the plugin before the stringify plugin, or the plugin before another mutate plugin

 #### Signature